 If you're looking to avoid high-shine, try a water-based foundation.
 The clay (a common ingredient in the formula) lends a matte finish.

-Silicone-based foundation, true to its name, involves a blend of water and silicone as the primary base.
+Silicone-based foundation, true to its name, these formulas involves a blend of water and silicone as the primary base.
 While specific formulations tend to vary among products, a few of the most common types of silicone used are dimethicone, polysiloxane, and phenyl trimethicone.
 Other ingredients that make up this type of foundation include mineral oil, alcohol, and minerals like titanium oxide and zinc oxide.

 For those looking to discover the very best in ingredient-conscious and environmentally friendly makeup products, here are eight awesome vegan foundations.